espenwaaga/doc/docs/explanation/leader-election.md

 The leader election configuration does not control which pod the external service requests will be routed to.

 ## Elector sidecar
-When you [enable leader election](../how-to/leader-election.md), NAIS will inject anelector container as a sidecar into your pod.
+When you [enable leader election](../how-to/leader-election.md), NAIS will inject an elector container as a sidecar into your pod.

 When you have the `elector` container running in your pod, you can make a HTTP GET to the URL set in environment variable `$ELECTOR_PATH` to see which pod is the leader.
 This will return a JSON object with the name of the leader, which you can now compare with your hostname.

-## Issues
+## Caveats

-We changed leader election implementation in January 2022.
-The old implementation had some issues, which we have attempted to address.
-In doing so, we have made other trade-offs, which results in these issues:

 * A leader is elected for life.
   When a leader is elected, it will continue to be the sole leader until the pod is deleted from the cluster.